arencrg/voluntinder_rrr/README.md

 > "Service to others is the rent you pay for your room here on Earth."

 You may not get paid for your hours, trust us, the fulfilment you get and the gratefulness of the people whom you've helped is more than enough for payment.

-Aren, one of the members of the team, has volunteered in three different countries and in several typhoon relief operations in her university, and she is a staunch believer in the good that comes from genuine volunteer work.
-Marc, the other half of the duo also thinks that volunteering is a way of giving back to the community.
+Aren has volunteered in three different countries and in several typhoon relief operations in her university, and she is a staunch believer in the good that comes from genuine volunteer work.
+Marc also thinks that volunteering is a way of giving back to the community, and it's very much aligned with his religious background to offer one's self in the service of his neighbor.

 After a few days of research, we were able to find a few reputable groups that have compiled a list of volunteer groups and NGOs, some of them have the projects categorized and have the application links right then and there; their system is robust and it works.
 There are already good systems in place.
 Okay, so if it ain't broke, why fix it?

-### The Solution
+## The Solution

 This is where our app comes in.
 The app we've been working on is a platform to deliver better exchange experiences.
 Our definition of "better" is divided into 2 parts that contribute to our end goal: